OpenNews/srccon-power/dinner.md

 ## When I arrive at the restaurant, what reservation do I ask for?

-Reservations are mostly under the name “Erik Westra” Check the field in the dinner document to confirm yours.
+Reservations are mostly under the name “Erik Westra.”
+Check the field in the dinner document to confirm yours.

 ## How do I get to the restaurant?